unfoldingWord/uw-word-count/src/components/word-count-repo/DesignSpecification.md

 These would be rules:

 - If the URL is to the repo, then the resource type would be used to qualify what is counted.
 For example for en_ta, only the folder translate would be counted.
 The other folders would be ignored.
-In some other cases, only the content folder would be counted.
 - If the URL is to a folder within a repo, then the folder would be recursively processed and each "qualifying" file type counted.
 - A "qualifying" file type is one that has the expected extension for the type of resource.
   - UTA, UTW: type is ".md"